 Past Punditry is the website of Nicole Hemmer.
 As a political historian and writer, Hemmer is dedicated to bringing a historical perspective to today’s most important political debates.
 She aims to move past the worst sort of punditry: punditry that is reflexive rather than reflective, that chases the ephemeral rather than the essential.

 In making history accessible to the public, Hemmer fills a number of roles.
 Currently she is:

 - Assistant Professor in Presidential Studies at the Miller Center at the University of Virginia, where she works in the Presidential Recordings Program.

 - Co-host and producer of Past Present, a podcast where three historians discuss the latest news in American politics and culture, turning hindsight into foresight.

 - Columnist for Vox, where she writes a biweekly column for The Big Idea section.

 - Contributing editor to U.S. News & World Report, where she writes a weekly column on politics and history for the magazine's Thomas Jefferson Street blog,

-- Syndicated columnist for The Age, where she writes a fortnightly column on American politics, particularly the 2016 campaign.
+- Syndicated columnist for The Age, where she writes a fortnightly column on American politics.

 - Research associate at the United States Studies Centre at the University of Sydney, where she provides commentary on U.S. politics.